 Regional average burn rate *0.328 = Regional MWD/Mtu, where:

 The regional MWD figure is then converted to pounds per MWh by applying the following factors:

 Note: Michigan's region for this presentation is comprised of Michigan, Illinois, Indiana, Ohio, and Wisconsin, as ordered by the Michigan Public Service Commission in Case No. U-12487 on June 5, 2001.

-Prepared by: Michigan Public Service Commission, Electric Reliability Division staff
+Prepared by: the Staff of the Michigan Public Service Commission

 For questions regarding this topic please email Eric Stocking